Being Mexican

 What does it mean, to be Mexican?
-Mexican is a nationality but what does it mean ethnically or racially?
-The answer to this question may be complicated depending on when your ancestors arrived in New Spain, Mexico, or the contemporary Southwestern United States.
+Mexican is a nationality, but what does it mean ethnically or racially?
+The answer to this question may be complicated depending on when your ancestors arrived in New Spain, Mexico, or the Southwestern United States.
 Or were your ancestors like many, there before any of these geographic and political identifications existed?
-What I am about to share is unfortunately going to shock many of you.
-Not because this information is radical or unknown, but because people are making choices not to include this information in textbooks and discussions.
-Most of what I’m about to share has been understood by researchers in anthropology and others for many years.
+What I am about to share may shock many of you.
+Not because this information is radical or unknown, but because people have chosen not to include this information in textbooks and discussions.
+What I’m sharing has been understood by researchers in anthropology and others for many years.
 The truth is, if your ancestors are from what is now southern Arizona and northern Sonora Mexico, the odds are extremely good that you are a descendant of what the Spanish Colonial Government and the Jesuit Priests called Upper Pima Indians.

+In the chapters that follow, I will explain how we descendants are unaware of this connection and what this connection actually is.
 Growing up in Southern Arizona provided me with such a rich cultural experience.
-But I always questioned what it meant to be part Mexican.
-You see, no one talked about that.
+But I always questioned what it meant to be Mexican.
+No one talked about that.
 My father told stories of how his mom would pick “weeds” from the yard to eat.
-She had a love for a corn fungus that was some strange delicacy.
-He mentioned how she would strip bark from the mesquite and create a tea for his father to drink to sooth an ulcer.
+She enjoyed a corn fungus that was some strange delicacy.
+He mentioned her stripping bark from mesquites to create a tea to sooth his father’s ulcer.
 This loving family was only concerned with providing for each other, taking care of one another, and ensuring they had what was necessary to survive and flourish.
 Concerning themselves with family history or ancestry was a luxury that they and many like them did not have.

 My curiosity for understanding these answers led me to a sociology course at the University of Arizona.
 The course discussed Chicano and minority understandings of identity and struggles.
-Similar thoughts espoused then, exist today, that the Native People of this region have Aztec ancestry (Melendez et al. 12-13).
-As if somehow all peoples living in Mexico that existed prior to 1848 were all related to one group of Native Americans in southern Mexico.
+Thoughts promoted then exist today, that the Native People of this region have Aztec ancestry (Melendez et al. 12-13).
+As if somehow all peoples living in Mexico that existed prior to 1848 were related to one group of Native Americans in southern Mexico.
 There are similarities in some Native groups’ languages classified as Uto-Aztecan.
 However, some believe that this language began by the Cochise culture in Southern Arizona at about 8000 B.C.
 (Melendez et al. 16).
+Between the Aztecs native lands of Mexico City and the current region of the Sonora and Southern Arizona there were over forty distinct Native American groups.

 Flash forward years later to Law School.
 I’m having a conversation with my Indian Law Professor who asks me if I have Native American ancestry.
 Do I?
 And if so which group, tribe, or people?
-My confusion was a result of a history, due to geography, governmental and religious intentions, and circumstances that were hidden from contemporary understandings.
-What seems inexcusable is that these answers are documented but not taught nor encouraged.
+My confusion was the result of a history, due to geography, governmental and religious intentions, and other circumstances that hid the truth from our contemporary understanding.
+This misunderstanding resulted from centuries of colonial changes swirling around people, who like many, were mainly concerned with survival.

 Spanish Contact with Native Americans

-This discouragement began hundreds of years ago during the Spanish rule of the Americas.
-When converting Native Americans to Catholicism the Spanish did not discuss this as “conversion” it was termed “reduction.”
-The term “reduction” suggests that the Spanish Royalty’s focus was not saving souls through religious enlightenment but was eliminating the essence of what made these Native Americans different, independent and uncontrollable.
+Hundreds of years ago during the Spanish rule of the Americas, the Spanish were exploiting its treasures.
+This exploitation required labor, manufacturing this labor took a couple forms.
+(First) When converting Native Americans to Catholicism the Spanish did not define this as “conversion” it was termed “reduction.”
+The term “reduction” suggests that the Spanish Royalty’s focus was not saving souls through religious enlightenment; it was eliminating the essence of what made these Native Americans different, independent and uncontrollable.
 However, the historical definition of reduction was to concentrate people into towns and around churches (Spicer 13).
 Utilizing this definition proves that the mission system was extremely successful.
 The goal was eliminating Indian distinctions so they could be conquered and assimilated.
-This tactic and future government decisions, discussed later, successfully erased distinct Indian self-identifications and assimilated most of these people into one perceived culture, Mexican.
+This tactic and future government decisions (discussed later) successfully erased distinct Indian self-identifications and assimilated most of these people into one perceived culture: Mexican.

 Researching this history brought me quickly to the answer of what it means to be Mexican from Sonora, Mexico and Southern Arizona.
-The answer does not include being Aztec.
-In fact, this should be obvious.
-In 1540 it was very apparent to the Conquistadores as they traveled north that, “they had entered a different cultural world from the Aztec-dominated one . . . in Mexico City” (Spicer 8).
-Sonora and Sinaloa Indian folk-lore also suggests that their ancestors came from the north, not the south (Bandelier 588).
+The answer does not include being Aztec; in fact, this should be obvious.
+Sonora and Sinaloa Indian folk-lore suggests that their ancestors came from the north, not the south (Bandelier 588).
+In 1540 it was very apparent to the Conquistadores as they traveled north that “they had entered a different cultural world from the Aztec-dominated one . . . in Mexico City” (Spicer 8).

 I began my research by reading the history of Southern Arizona and Sonora, Mexico.
 Books that covered the Europeans’ first landing in North America through the 1950’s.
-These resources included analyses of Jesuit and Franciscan missionaries and mission successes and failures.
-The Spanish, Mexican and United States approaches to converting Native Americans of the southwest.
-A look at Hispanic history of Southern Arizona.
-Reading Archeological reports of investigations of Southwestern Indians.
-Ancient Indian groups of the southwest.
-And the memoirs of the most famous Missionary of the area Father Eusebio Francisco Kino.
+These resources included: analyses of Jesuit and Franciscan missionaries and mission successes and failures; the Spanish, Mexican and United States approaches to converting Native Americans of the southwest; looking at Hispanic history of Southern Arizona; reading Archeological reports of investigations of Southwestern Indians; ancient Indian groups of the southwest; and the memoirs of the most famous Missionary of the area Father Eusebio Francisco Kino.
 What these books taught me was that I and thousands like me are Pima Indian descendants.
+And millions of other Mexicans are descendants of more than forty other Indian groups.

-I hope that organizing this information concisely, will make understanding and sharing it easier.
-And those affected by this information will learn and understand their connection to this place and these people.
+I hope that organizing this information concisely will make understanding and sharing it easier.
 This shared Native American and more specifically, Pima lineage will never again be forgotten.
-All Native American cultures, identities and histories should be remembered and cherished.
+All Native American cultures and identities should be cherished.
+As descendants we should be encouraged to understand, have pride and love for this heritage.

 Spanish Identification of Indigenous People

-The Spanish early explorations north from Mexico City in the 1530’s to central Arizona in 1582 touched many different Native Americans.
-Over the next 200 years the Spanish would identify 45 different Indian groups.
-These groups were distinguished by different languages.
+Early Spanish explorations traveling north from Mexico City in the 1530’s to central Arizona in 1582 touched many different Native Americans.
+Over the next 200 years the Spanish would identify 45 different Native American groups.
+These groups were distinguished primarily by language.
 For most of this time it was regular practice for Spanish settlers to use reduced Indians as laborers.
 The Spanish did not bring laborers with them as they moved north for mining, ranching, and farming.
 There were multiple Indian revolts due to poor treatment of these converted Indians by Spanish settlers (Spicer 16).
-This caused difficulties for Missionaries’ trying to reduce Indians through the mission system (16).
+This caused difficulties for Missionaries trying to reduce Indians through the mission system (16).

 In a Royal Cedula (document) Don Carlos II writes on May 14, 1686, that from 24 leagues north of Mexico (Mexico City) to Nueva Españia . . .
 Nueva Mexico, there are uninterrupted tribes of “Heathen Indians” (Kino 108).
 These numerous peoples did not disappear, die, or leave.
 Many of them were successfully reduced as intended.